 On the stove

-At the end of the day, it’s always good to remember that nothing in the Italian kitchen is taken too seriously.
+At the end of the day, it’s always good to remember that nothing in the Italian kitchen is taken too seriously and Italian food rules are always broken.
 It all depends on each person’s taste and on how much someone cares about people twisting their noses at you.